Electrolyte Imbalance: Why These Minerals Are Key for Hydration

 Numbness and tingling

 If you think you’re suffering from an electrolyte imbalance, it’s important to act fast.
 Left untreated, electrolyte imbalances can be life-threatening.
 And they may land you in the emergency department.
-At the first signs of dehydration, start taking small sips of an oral rehydration solution like DripDrop ORS.
-It’s a fast, low-cost, proven alternative to Intravenous (IV) therapy for the management of mild to moderate dehydration.

 Stay Hydrated and Restore Electrolyte Levels

 Many people don’t know they have an electrolyte imbalance.
-The symptoms can often mimic other health conditions, making diagnoses difficult.
+The signs can often mimic other health conditions, making diagnoses difficult.
 A qualified healthcare professional can conduct a blood test to assess your electrolyte balance.
 They’ll also be able to find other issues or abnormalities that may contribute to the problem.
 Treatment will depend on what electrolytes you are lacking or which ones you may have too much of.

 A doctor may recommend adjusting medications or addressing a medical condition to prevent future electrolyte imbalances.
 They may also offer medical advice and medications, especially for the treatment of kidney problems and other issues.